HtetLinMaung/starless-server/README.md

 ## Routes

 In starless-server, a route is a function exported from a `.js` file in the routes directory.
 Each route is associated with a route based on its file name.

-Three types of function style can be used in routes directory.
+Three types of handler can be used in routes directory.

 - Azure Function

 ```
 const httpTrigger = async function (context, req) {
   context.log("HTTP trigger function processed a request.");